Energinet-DataHub/LFE-startup/tsc/meetings/README.md

 Additional notes:
 -	John Mertic explained that a change from using the appache 2 license only can happen if all contributors represented in the TSC agrees.
 This answer addressed a concern from Martin Lundø.

+# MoM TSC Kickoff 2021-12-16:
+Participants: From Energinet: Martin F. Hansen, Per lysemose Hansen, From LFE: John Mertic
+- Following actions were identified:
+- Change name from Green Energy Hub: John will ask their legal department if the names Bifrost or Heimdal can used as new name for the project
+- Webpage: John will see if a webpage can be established based on the LFE Webpage template that has been filled out by Energinet.
+Next step is to fill in content
+- Generel: The outstanding decision regarding a new name for the project is blocking further progress in terms of communication about the GEH.
+Expectation is to have this decided on the next TSC meetinng 13th of Jan.
+2022